HCL-TECH-SOFTWARE/dx-compose-doc/docs/manage_content/digital_assets/configuration/rendition_version_regeneration_and_cleanup.md

 !!!note
     enableCleanUpOrRenditionVersionHeartbeats is `false` by default.
 To enable all four heartbeats (validationHeartbeat, renditionOrVersionHeartbeat, cleanUpHeartbeat, orphanDataAndFileCleanupHeartbeat), set enableCleanUpOrRenditionVersionHeartbeats to `true`.

-Starting from CF213, the following variable names are changed for consistency in variable naming.
+The following variable names are changed for consistency in variable naming.
 If these variables are used in a custom `values.yaml` file, make sure to update them accordingly.

     - enableCleanUpOrRenditionVersionHeartbeats
     - validationHeartbeatIntervalTimeInMinutes